Radioactive capsule that fell off truck found in Australia

 Search crews had spent six days scouring the entire length of the highway.

-The capsule measures 8 millimeters by 6 millimeters, and people have been warned it could have unknowingly become lodged in their car’s tires.
+The capsule measures 8 millimeters by 6 millimeters (0.31 inches by 0.24 inches), and people have been warned it could have unknowingly become lodged in their car’s tires.

 A government investigation has been launched into how the capsule fell off the truck and a report will be provided to the health minister.